quanser/ACC-Competition-2025/README.md

 ## ❗ Announcements 🎤

+- If you have any questions not answered in the discussions tab, please email studentcompetition@quanser.com.
 - If your university is using Python and/or ROS to architect their solution please review the `/software_setup/ACC software Instructions` for getting started with your system.

 ## Competition Overview 🪧